 Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 The Banhado wetland is an important ecological reserve.
-Local efforts seek to preserve remaining fragments of the Atlantic Forest.
+Local efforts seek to preserve remaining fragments of the Atlantic ocean Forest.
 Respect all regulations when visiting these areas.

 Engage with São José dos Campos' the culture in a courteous and appreciative manner.